applicationContext = Production

 (A, Z) → (A, Z + 2) + e- + e- + -ve + -ve

-Two years after Göppert Mayer, in 1937, Ettore Majorana proposed a new theory of neutrinos, with neutrinos being their own antiparticles.
+Two years after Göppert Mayer, Ettore Majorana proposed a new theory of neutrinos, with neutrinos being their own antiparticles.
 The only feasible way that physicists have come up to prove this far-reaching conjecture is the neutrinoless double beta decay (0νββ):

 (A, Z) → (A, Z + 2) + 2 e-